-Currently, I am Inside Network’s resident reviewer.
-I review Facebook games over at Inside Social Games and mobile (iOS and Android) games and apps at Inside Mobile Apps.
-I also compile a weekly report for Inside Network’s metrics service AppData.
+I was Inside Network’s resident reviewer for a little over a year.
+I reviewed Facebook games over at Inside Social Games and mobile (iOS and Android) games and apps at Inside Mobile Apps.
+I also compiled a weekly report for Inside Network’s metrics service AppData.

 Games Are Evil

-I’m the managing editor over at Games Are Evil, a site which has been around for some time now, but was at serious risk of being put out to pasture and left to die a while back.
+I was the managing editor over at Games Are Evil, a site which has been around for some time now, but was at serious risk of being put out to pasture and left to die a while back.
 I took up the reins in mid-2012, rebranded it as a home for “alternative gaming” — that is, games outside of the “triple-A” sector — and, with the help of a team of talented volunteer writers, launched a series of tightly-focused columns specialising in various gaming niches.
 Check out the main site here, or you can read my specialist columns on JRPGs and visual novels directly.
-Games Are Evil is a labour of love for everyone involved — we’re not making any money from it, but we’re trying to provide compelling content for those who want to read something a little different from the usual clickbait.
+Games Are Evil was a labour of love for everyone involved — we weren’t making any money from it, but we were trying to provide compelling content for those who want to read something a little different from the usual clickbait.

 I have some articles archived on my home computer, so do get in touch if you’d like to see other examples.

 I wrote two preview features for the then-upcoming Xbox 360 game Crackdown 2.
 Preparing these articles involved a visit to the developer, some hands-on time with the game and interviewing key members of the team.

 Good Old Games